 line that can be reached internationally toll-free from 175 countries.
 Contact the toll-free crisis line from oversees, by dialing your AT&T USADirect access number and at the prompt, entering 866-USWOMEN (879-6636).
 Click to find your AT&T USADirect access number.
 The center serves abused Americans, mostly women and children, in both civilian and military populations overseas.
 The

 crisis line operates 24 hours a day, 7 days a week, except for U.S. holidays.
 Callers in the United States and Canada dial the toll-free number directly.
-Live Chat is available M-F, 9 am to 4 pm PT.
-Email the center anytime and an advocate will reply within 24 hours, M-F, Portland, OR.
+Email the center anytime and an advocate will reply, M-F, Portland, OR.

 American Widow Project – a non-profit organization dedicated to the new generation of those who have lost the heroes of yesterday, today and tomorrow, with an emphasis on healing through sharing stories, tears and laughter.....Military Widow to Military Widow.
 Our site is built to house ideas, stories and advice.
 We have compiled a multitude of resource to help with the lifetime of struggles that come along with being a military widow.

-Army Sexual Assault Prevention and Response Program – reinforces the Army’s commitment to eliminate incidents of sexual assault through a comprehensive policy that focuses on education, prevention, integrated victim support, rapid reporting, thorough investigation, appropriate action, and follow-up.
+Army Sexual Harassment / Assault Response & Prevention Program – reinforces the Army’s commitment to eliminate incidents of sexual assault through a comprehensive policy that focuses on education, prevention, integrated victim support, rapid reporting, thorough investigation, appropriate action, and follow-up.
 Army policy promotes sensitive care for victims of sexual assault and accountability for those who commit these crimes.